-The College of Engineering has courses of study leading to a Bachelor of Science degree.
-It also provides curriculum leading to a Master degree.
+The College of Engineering has TUTORING courses of study that may help you to a Bachelor of Science degree.
+It also provides turoting curriculum leading to a Master degree.
 For more information, please see the section on Academics and Admissions.

 Mission of the College of Engineering

-The College of Engineering at Hawaii On Line University is to provide students with information that will serve as a foundation of their knowledge regarding this area of study.
-Hawaii On Line University courses focuses on a more hands on approach, using real life examples, simulated strategic projects, and group work.
-We believe that this experience provides our students with a well rounded base of knowledge while giving the ability to emphasis in various areas of study within this college.
+The Tutoring program from the College of Engineering at Hawaii On Line University is to provide students with information that will serve as a foundation of their knowledge regarding this area of study.
+Hawaii On Line University tutoring program courses suggests and focuses on a self-help, hands on approach, using real life examples, simulated strategic projects, and group work.
+We believe that this experience provides any student with a well rounded base of knowledge while giving him or her the ability to emphasis in various areas of study within this college.